OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

 .. figure:: ../bld/example/r/project_hierarchies_analysis.png
    :width: 30em

 Remember that the script *root/src/analysis/first_stage_estimation.r* is run with an argument *baseline*, *rmconj*.
-The code then accesses the respective file in *root/src/model_specs*, and *bld/out/data/ajrcomment_all.txt* (not shown).
-These are many different locations to keep track of; your project organisation will change as your project evolves and typing in entire paths at various locations is cumbersome.
+The code then accesses the respective file in *root/src/model_specs*, and *bld/out/data/ajrcomment_all.csv* (not shown).
+These are many different locations to keep track of; your project organization will change as your project evolves and typing in entire paths at various locations is cumbersome.
 The next sections shows how this is solved in the project template.

 .. _rproject_paths: